ralismark/sike-lipu/about.md

   src="embed/ralismark"
 ></iframe>

-Unfortunately, due to how iframes work, it's pretty hard to style what's *inside* the frame -- background colour is pretty much the only thing you can change.
+Unfortunately, due to how iframes work, you can't really style what's *inside* the frame -- background colour is pretty much the only thing you can change.